Using Form Templates to Build Forms Faster

 Add or Remove Fields

-- Click Add Question to insert new fields
+- Click the + button to insert new fields

 - Delete unnecessary fields by clicking the trash icon